smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 Using `TRY...CATCH` displays the actual error for the SQL Server version and session configuration running the example.

+> Msg 339, Level 16, State 1, Line 16
+> DEFAULT or NULL are not allowed as explicit identity values.

 [Back to the table of contents](#table-of-contents)

 ---